Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-The following is valid Opshin, but is conceptually strange as it isn't consistent with how attributes are exposed of regular `Union`s (they must exist on each subtype), and can lead to unexpected runtime errors:
+The following is valid OpShin, but is conceptually strange as it isn't consistent with how attributes are exposed of regular `Union`s (they must exist on each subtype), and can lead to unexpected runtime errors:
 Both these validators compiles successfully, but will always fail to run.

 ```python